stevleibelt/recipes/README.md

 Whenever a recipe is getting a lot of "tasty" points, i will add it in here.

-Each recipes will have a german and an english section.
+Each recipes can have a german and an english section.

 ## Index